prashantjois/shortlink/README.md

 ### Web Server

-A simple web server is provided to illustrate how you could build HTTP APIs against Run the `main()` function in `App.kt` in the [shortlink-app](shortlink-app/README.md) module.
+A simple web server is provided that exposes the functionality of the shortlink library via RESTful endpoints.

+Run the `main()` function in `App.kt` in the [shortlink-app](shortlink-app/README.md) module.